alcinnz/Odysseus/README.md

 **Designed for elementary OS**

 At the moment Odysseus is quite rudimentary and does not yet support browser history or bookmarks.
-That said it's still quite comfortable for normal browsing.
+It however does include several subtle features to make basic web surfing very nice, and support for browser history is being implemented.

 Design Principles
 -----------------